-More than 40 years of records detailing civilian complaints against cops led the Chicago Sun-Times and the Data Reporting Lab to find several examples of police officers escaping punishment for infractions for years.
+More than 40 years of records detailing civilian complaints against cops led the Chicago Sun-Times and the Data Reporting Lab to find, in this March 12, 2017 story, several examples of police officers escaping punishment for infractions for years.

 In this Dec.
 16, 2016 Chicago Sun-Times story, the Data Reporting Lab looked at food inspection records to show that many food truck vendors have not been inspected as required by municipal laws.